35 Day Trips From Malaga You Can’t Miss – An Insider’s Guide

 A must-visit while in Andalucia, a day trip from Malaga to Ronda will not disappoint.
 The city is situated on top of a canyon connected with the bridge, Puente Nuevo, which has become the most known landmark in Ronda.

-The Moors named the city back in the 8th century, but it was actually Julius Cesar that first declared it a city in Roman times.
+The Moors named the city back in the 8th century, but it was actually Julius Caesar who first declared it a city in Roman times.
 The original Roman city, Acinipo, lies about 20 kilometers from today’s Ronda.

 To get the best views of Puente Nuevo, there is a path down to the bottom of the ravine where you can take the classic photo of the bridge between the steep hillsides.